learn-academy-2022-hotel/week-5-assessment-priceymineral/interview-questions.md

 5. What are the HTTP verbs?
 What is each verb's corresponding CRUD action?

 Your answer: Hyper Text TP verbs are standard words used to interact with a server.
-Each term PUT, PATCH, DELETE, GET, performs a specific action.
+Each term PUT (Update), PATCH, DELETE (Delete), GET (Read), performs a specific action.
 GET retrieves information from the server, DELETE erases records, PUT and PATCH modify or alter the existing data.

 Researched answer: Hypertext Transfer Protocol (HTTP) verbs share some common features but each has a specific use:
-- GET
+- GET (Read)
 - HEAD
-- POST
+- POST (Create)
-- PUT
+- PUT (Update)
 - PATCH
-- DELETE
+- DELETE (Delete)
 - OPTIONS
 - TRACE
 - CONNECT

 ## Looking Ahead: Terms for Next Week